 You can read more about tarp kits here.

 Tarps for everything, including the Kitchen Sink

 Finally, one more tarp use.
 You can buy seat and BBQ tarp covers to protect garden items from the elements.
 If you have a camp kitchen that you leave outside in the shelter you may find that a seat or BBQ tarp will completely cover it.
 We have one that’s a perfect fit for ours, leaving us with peace of mind that it will stay dry.

-Interested in buying a Camping Tarp?
+Where to buy a Camping Tarp?